 Bali is still great value even with the AU$ falling

 In fact, spending a week or two in Bali is going to be a lot cheaper than holidaying in Australia.
 Just think about how expensive it is back home and how much you have to pay for everything.
-Bali, let me tell you is still cheap and offers those holiday makers incredible value for money.
-Forget about going to the USA or Europe where the dollar is really taking a battering, the exchange rate for the AUD against the Rupiah is still around the 10, 000 mark, which means you get loads of bang for your buck.
+Bali, let me tell you is still cheap and offers those holidaymakers incredible value for money.
+Forget about going to the USA or Europe where the dollar is really taking a battering, the exchange rate for the AUD against the Rupiah is still around the Rp 10, 000 mark, which means you get loads of bang for your buck. ( this is based on the currency @ 30/03/20 )

 Following are some reasons why Bali is still a great value travel destination with the falling AU currency.

-Taxis are so inexpensive.
 Think about how much you have to pay for a cab ride in Sydney or Melbourne.
 Halve it and then halve it again and this is the kind of pricing you will pay in Bali.
-Getting around is super easy (as there are just so many taxi circling the tourist areas), very cheap and great value.
+Getting around is super easy (as there is just so many taxies circling the tourist areas), very cheap and great value.
+You can also download the Go-Jek app ( Indonesia’s version of Uber ) which is cheap as anything.
+Just tap the app when you need a car or scooter and they will be there very quickly to take you to most places.

 - Wondering the streets